Vuzix: History

 In 2005, the company changed its name to Icuiti.
 Later that year, Icuiti launched its first product designed specifically for consumers, the V920 Video Eyewear.

-Also in 2005, Icuiti was awarded its first military R&D contract to develop a high resolution monocular display device for viewing tactical maps and video.
-This development would lead to the Tac-Eye product line, which began rate production in 2009 and is currently used in many major military programs including the Battlefield Air Operations kit.
+In 2005, Icuiti was awarded its first military R&D contract to develop a high resolution monocular display device for viewing tactical maps and video.
+This development would lead to the Tac-Eye product line, which began rate production in 2009 and was used in many major military programs including the Battlefield Air Operations kit.

 A re-branding in 2007 changed the company's name from Icuiti to Vuzix.

-In 2010, Vuzix introduced the first production model see-through augmented reality glasses the STAR 1200.
+In 2010, Vuzix introduced the first production model see-through augmented reality glasses, the STAR 1200.
 It was released in August 2011 for $4999.

-Vuzix is currently under contract with DARPA to design and build a next generation heads up display for military ground personnel.
-The DARPA PCAS program is large R&D program with the goal of allowing the joint tactical air controller the ability to rapidly engage multiple, moving and simultaneous targets within his area of responsibility.
+Vuzix was under contract with DARPA to design and build a next generation heads up display for military ground personnel.